genterist/openMRS-Security/1-OWASP-Assesment/A3 - XSS - Reflected XSS attack.md

 # [A3 - XSS] [ Detecting Reflected XSS ]
 `DESIGNER : [Xiangqing Ding]`
-`UPDATED ON : [09/09/2017]`
+`UPDATED ON : [09/12/2017]`

-### Name of module : [ Find Patient Record ]
+### Name of module : [ Search field in Find Patient Record ]

 ### Priority : [high]

 ### Test Description
 XSS attacks are essentially code injection attacks into the various interpreters in the browser.
-This test case is trying to detect if script can be integrated in HTML and executed.
+This test case is trying to detect if a script can be integrated in HTML and executed.

 ### * Precondition
 1. A local computer with administrator privilege